Blood Clotting Disorders in Children

 These are common blood clotting disorders:

 Factor V Leiden.
-This inherited disorder increases the risk for deep vein thrombosis (clots that appear deep in the body, usually in the thigh or lower leg) and complications with pregnancy, such as miscarriage.
-It is the most common inherited clotting disorder and occurs most often in children of European descent.
+This inherited disorder increases the risk for deep vein thrombosis.
+These are clots that appear deep in the body, usually in the thigh or lower leg.
+This disorder also increases complications with pregnancy like miscarriage.
+It is the most common inherited clotting disorder and happens most often in children of European descent.
 Although many people inherit this abnormality, most never have an abnormal blood clot.

 Prothrombin thrombophilia.
 This clotting disorder is the second most common type.
-It also increases the risk for deep vein thrombosis and pregnancy complications, including slowed fetal development and miscarriage.
-It is also most likely to occur in those of European descent, and only a small percentage of people with this disorder will ever have an abnormal blood clot.
+It also increases the risk for deep vein thrombosis and pregnancy complications.
+These include slowed fetal development and miscarriage.
+It is also most likely to occur in those of European descent.
+Only a small percentage of people with this disorder will ever have an abnormal blood clot.

 Protein C deficiency.
 The severity of this condition varies from mild, which is most common, to severe.
 Most people who have it will have no symptoms or simply have an increased risk for deep vein thrombosis during recovery from surgery or periods of immobility.
 Babies born with the severe form of this condition, however, can develop tiny blood clots throughout their body that prevent blood flow and may cause fatal tissue death.